Love & Legacy: Why Valentine’s Day Is a Good Time To Discuss Estate Planning

 Valentine’s Day also reminds us of the impermanence of time.
 While the focus is on celebrating the here and now, planning for the future helps ensure your loved ones are supported in ways that align with your shared dreams and values.

-This Valentine’s Day, consider the various ways to express your love.
-Initiating discussions about estate planning could be the most significant gesture you make.
+This Valentine’s Day, think about the ways you show your love.
+Starting an estate planning conversation may be one of the most meaningful steps you take.

 How to Start the Conversation